 Rhombus University (RU) is a non-traditional term institution and does not operate according to a conventional academic calendar.
-The academic year is divided into three trimesters and runs all-year.
+The academic year is divided into three trimesters and runs all-year (Fall: September 1 to December 31, Spring: January 1 to April 30, Summer: May 1 to August 31).
 Students may enroll anytime in a trimester.
 This diverse and often intensive calendar allows students to achieve their educational goals in a more time-efficient manner or allows for longer timeframes for those who need flexibility.
 RU's low student/faculty ratio and class size, which averages fewer than 15 students per Faculty Mentor, facilitates active learning and collaboration.
 The below schedule is a suggested time frame and students may go slower and faster with approval from the CAO.
 All program schedules include national holidays.